 The proof-of-work equivalent days is an interesting metric though it should not be construed as a reasonable attack that we should be worried about.
 Theoretically an attacker could have 1,000% of the total network hashrate or more and perform various block reorganization and double spending attacks.
 Practically, of course, there are physical limitations to acquiring that level of hardware and electricity.

 The growth in global hashrate has been not merely increasing, but has been accelerating since genesis.
-My prediction in last year's review that 2022 would accelerate growth even faster due to major investments in infrastructure appears to have come true.

-However, from recent reports we can see that a lot of the newer industrial mining operations are now in distress due to overleveraging their operations.
+from recent reports we can see that a lot of the newer industrial mining operations are now in distress due to overleveraging their operations.
 I'd expect that 2023 will see a delayed fallout and thus slower network growth as some of these larger operations go out of business and are acquired by the survivors.

 Physical attacks tend to be correlated with the exchange rate; the bear market has reduced the risk of attack (for now.)